Legal Counsel for Immigrants Arrested for a Crime

 Criminal defense attorneys are not always aware of how a criminal conviction - even for a seemingly minor offense - can impact an immigrant's status.
 Too often, an immigrant defendant is told to plead guilty to a lesser charge in order to avoid a trial, going to jail, or a criminal conviction.
 In some cases, this may result in probation or a fine but no jail time and no need to post bail.
 However, some dispositions that are not convictions in the criminal court system are still considered criminal convictions for the purposes of immigration law.

 As a result, an immigrant may unknowingly end up with a disposition that makes him deportable from the Untied States.
-At Rogers & Rogers, our immigration lawyers explain how a conviction on a criminal charge will impact an immigrant's status.
+At Rogers & Rogers, PC, our immigration lawyers explain how a conviction on a criminal charge will impact an immigrant's status.
 Since immigrants arrested on criminal charges can be held indefinitely, understanding how current immigration law impacts mandatory detention, deportation, and removal is important before a guilty plea is entered.

 The Circumstances Surrounding Your Arrest